-Our visit at the bridge is very interesting.
-Standing on the bridge while enjoying the view to the river is very nice and relaxing.
+Our visit to the bridge was very interesting.
+Standing on the bridge while enjoying the view of the river is very nice and relaxing.

-There are train travels offered in this attraction or you can take a walk to cross the bridge on foot, too.
+There is train travel offered in this attraction or you can take a walk to cross the bridge on foot, too.

-We waited for more than 30 minutes, so that the crowd of tourists disappear, it was worth the wait!
+We waited for more than 30 minutes so that the crowd of tourists disappeared, it was worth the wait!

-This bridge and the Death Railway is now considered as an important symbol of peace, portraying that war is the great illusion that benefits no one.
+This bridge and the Death Railway are now considered as an important symbol of peace, portraying that war is the great illusion that benefits no one.

 At night time, we visited night markets and bought some “pasalubongs”.
-The pasalubongs we had bought was surprisingly cheap.
+The pasalubongs we bought were surprisingly cheap.

 Night markets in Bangkok are the most enjoyable way to spend the vibrant Bangkok at night.